marksost/github-label-maker/README.md

 Once the token is exported, you can run the scripts.
 There are two of them: `delete-labels` and `create-labels`.
 Their purposes are pretty self-explanatory, but it's important to note that you should run the `delete-labels` script **before** the `create-labels` one.

-The `create-labels` script will take the contents of the `labels.json` file and create labels with those names and colors.
-If you need to change the labels you want to create, edit that file (or submit a PR to this repo that makes that configurable :)
+The `create-labels` script will take the contents of the `labels.json` file by default and create labels with those names and colors.
+If you need to change the labels you want to create, edit that file or pass in a custom json file instead using the file name without the .json file extension.

 ## Examples